daneshlachman/Nuki-blockchain-application/README.md

 This project requires Hyperledger Composer V0.19.
 The prerequisites to get this project working can be installed from [here](https://hyperledger.github.io/composer/v0.19/installing/installing-prereqs).
 After this, the Hyperledger Components need to be installed, these can be installed from [here](https://hyperledger.github.io/composer/v0.19/installing/development-tools).

-After the installation of the prerequisites and Composer components, the project can be built with the following commands:
+After the installation of the prerequisites and Composer components, the project can be build with the following commands:

 (These commands assume that this project is cloned into the directory "fabric-dev-servers", which is generated when Hyperledger Composer was installed on your system.)